realworldocaml/book/book/gadts/README.md

 ```

 \noindent
-The result is still not exhaustive!
+But the result is still not exhaustive!

 ```ocaml env=main
 # let assume_complete (coption : (_,complete) coption) =